 By launching a Beats smart speaker, powered by Siri, Apple could potentially appeal to a different part of the market for smart speakers.
 The Beats brand traditionally has a younger, fashionable following.
 A lower price may also appeal more to this market.

-The HomePod software will be updated at the same time as iOS 12 launches on 17 September.
-When that happens the Apple smart speaker will get some new functionality.
+The HomePod software was updated at the same time as iOS 12 launched on 17 September.
+The update bought new functionalty to the smart speaker.

-- Place phone calls directly from the HomePod (currently users can make or take a call on an iPhone and hand it over to the HomePod).
+- Place phone calls directly from the HomePod (rather than having to make or take a call on an iPhone and hand it over to the HomePod).

 - Listen to voice mails on the HomePod.

-- Users will be able to ask the HomePod to Find My iPhone and get it to play a sound on that device (or any other Apple device you have set up for the service).
+- Ask the HomePod to Find My iPhone and get it to play a sound on that device (or any other Apple device you have set up for the service).

 - Set more than one timer.

 - Change the WiFi network the HomePod is connected to.

 - The HomePod will be able to relay the audio from group FaceTime calls (once group FaceTime arrives).